-The Open World Scholarships are the University-sponsored scholarships of 18,750 euro (75% of the Executive MBA Tuition) open to exceptional mid-career professionals from any geographic location who demonstrate deep commitment to the ideals and values of Open Society and will uniquely contribute to the collective learning experience of other Executive MBA participants.
+The Open World Scholarships are the University-sponsored scholarships offering a significant tuition reduction open to exceptional mid-career professionals from any geographic location who demonstrate deep commitment to the ideals and values of Open Society and will uniquely contribute to the collective learning experience of other Executive MBA participants.

 Open Society as a concept is not associated with any specific political platform.
 It was first introduced during the times of fascism and communism by Karl Popper—one of the most important contemporary philosophers and a long-time professor at London School of Economics born and educated in Vienna.